DalhousieSpaceSystemsLab/CubeSat-Core/README.md

   * Initialize the client side IPC interface and connect to the IPC daemon
   * Necessary to run before using any other IPC related functions
 * Arguments
-  * name: 3 character name used to register you on the IPC network
+  * `name`: 3 character name used to register you on the IPC network
 * Returns
   * On success, 0 is returned
   * On error, -1 is returned